-The spreading of a light pulse due to differences in refractive indices at which there are different wavelengths also.
+Spreading of a light pulse caused by the difference in refractive indices at different wavelengths.

-An outer layer that surrounds the fiber core from inner corrosion.
+The outer concentric layer that surrounds the fiber core and has a lower index of refraction.

-A device that is used to join one fiber to another fiber, source, detector or other device.
+A device for making connectable/disconnectable connections of a fiber to another fiber, source, detector, or other devices.

-A device that is used to discontinue an optical conductor cable.
+A device used to terminate an optical conductor cable.

-The fixed part of a connection that is mounted on a panel, where the receptacles mate with plugs.
+The fixed or stationary half of a connection that is mounted on a panel/bulkhead.
+Receptacles mate with plugs.

-The maximum dumber in dB of the difference in the loss of insertion between two optical connectors or better known as Optical Connector Variation.
+The maximum value in dB of the difference in insertion loss between mating optical connectors (e.g., with remating, temperature cycling, etc.).
+Also known as Optical Connector Variation.

-The central part of an optical fiber that carries the light; it has a refraction index higher than surrounding cladding.
+The central, light-carrying part of an optical fiber; it has an index of refraction higher than that of the surrounding cladding.

-The measurement of the placement of the center of the core, identical to the cladding center.
+A measure of the displacement of the center of the core relative to the cladding center.

 Core Ellipticity (non-circularity)

-The measurement of the core departure from the roundness.
+A measure of the departure of the core from roundness.

-A device with multiple parts to deliver optical power.
+A multiport device used to distribute optical power.

-The efficiency of transferring optical power between two components.
+The efficiency of optical power transfer between two components.

 Coupling Ratio/Loss (CR, CL)

-The smallest angle of the fiber axis at which a ray can be reflected at the core or cladding interface.
+The smallest angle from the fiber axis at which a ray may be totally reflected at the core/cladding interface.

-The standard logarithmic unit representing the ratio of two powers.
-In fiber optics, the ratio is power.
+A standard logarithimic unit for the ratio of two powers, voltages or currents.
+In fiberoptics, the ratio is power.

-An optoelectronics transducer used in fiber optics that converts optical power to an electrical current, usually considered a photodiode.
+An optoelectronics transducer used in fiberoptics for converting optical power to electric current.
+In fiberoptics, usually a photodiode.

-An optical fiber that transmits light selectively through wavelengths
+An optical filter that transmits light selectively according to wavelength.

-An array of equally spaced reflecting/transmitting lines that enhance the effects of diffraction to concentrate the diffracted light in different directions in regards to the spacing of the lines and by the wavelength of light.
+An array of fine, parallel, equally spaced reflecting or transmitting lines that mutually enhance the effects of diffraction to concentrate the diffracted light in a few directions determined by the spacing of the lines and by the wavelength of the light.